The Silicon Valley Black Project Produced:

 The story of the African American Pioneers of Silicon Valley

-The silicon valley black project's first film provides a platform for African Americans to study our history using a digital resources, websites, film and pictures.
+The silicon valley black project's first film provides a platform for African Americans to learn of our history using digital resources, websites, film and pictures.
 This first effort documents how corporate leaders and Historically Black Educational Universities (HBCU) worked hand in hand to prepare the newcomers for the developing technology.
 All at a time when there were no patents, intellectual property rights or copy write laws to protect their work.

 Dr. Mark Dean Phd, designed the original IBM PC.